Fadelm300/Project-2-Car_Blogs/README.md

 // Wait for the user to click the "add cars" button.
 // Wait for the user to click the "delete  cars" button.
 // Wait for the user to click the "update cars" button.
-// Wait for the user to click the "view cars" button.
+// Wait for the user to click the "view cars" button.# Car-Blogs